-Section of the J. Erik Jonsson Central Library or its legal successor.
-Donations or contributions to the Endowment fund shall include, but are not limited to, a percentage of the Society's annual net income, said percentage to be established by the Board of Directors at its discretion.
-The Society Treasurer will invest all monies in this fund in interest-bearing securities; investments are specifically limited to Federal Government Securities or accounts at banks or savings institutions insured by the FDIC or FSLIC.
-Accrued interest may be placed into the Special Society Fund account at the discretion of the Board of Directors and be used for the purposes set out in Section 1 of Article X.
+Section of the J. Erik Joneson-Central Library or its legal-successor.
+Donations - or-contributions to the Endowment fund shall include, but are not limited to, a percentage of the Society's annual net income, said percentage to be established by the Board of Directors at les discretion.
+The Society Treasurer will invest - all -monies -in this fund -in -interset bearing socurities j. investments - are specifically -limited - to Federal Government Securities or accounts at banks or savings institutions insured by the FDIC or FSLIC.
+Accrued -interset -may be placed -into - the Special Directors - and -be used for the -purposes-set-out - in Section + of Article X.

 This Section has been deleted entirely.
 The purpose of the Endowment Fund is not stated, nor has it been ascertained after considerable research into the subject.
 It appears that this section was intended to provide for the handling of designated gifts to the Society, but the language is not clear.
-The Bylaws Revision Committee feels that the Society is not large enough to justify setting aside large amounts of money that cannot by used for the purposes of the Society.
+The Bylaws Revision Committee elesi that the Society is not large enough to justify setting aside large amounts of money that cannot by used for the purposes of the Society.